Comstock Township Library is fine free!

 - You are still responsible for returning your items.
 We do want all items back!

 - You will not be able to check out other items once you have overdue items on your account.

 - The library will send you a series of reminders to return your items.

 - Items that are overdue by 31 days or more will be considered lost and you will be billed for them.
-If you return the items, the bill will be cleared from your account.
+If you return the items, the charges for those items will be cleared from your account.

-- Your account will be referred to the library’s collection agency approximately 21 days after you receive a bill, if your total bill is more than $25.
+- Your account will be referred to the library’s material recovery agency approximately 21 days after you receive a bill, if your total bill is more than $25.
 This information is not reported to credit bureaus.

-- If you return your items after you have been referred to the collection agency, you will not have to pay your bill on those items, but you will be charged a $10 collection agency processing fee.
+- If you return items after the account has been referred to the material recovery agency, you will not have to pay your bill on the items, but you will be charged a $10 processing fee.

 Why fine free?